Casts the expression to the given type.

 from "person"

-Adds an over
+Adds an order by

 clause (window functions) after the function.